FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 # Yongyi Yang (杨永祎)

-Yongyi is a first-year Ph.D. student at University of Michigan, under the supervision of [Prof. Wei Hu](http://weihu.me/).
+Yongyi is a second-year Ph.D. student at University of Michigan, under the supervision of [Prof. Wei Hu](http://weihu.me/).
 His recent research interests include graph neural networks and the foundations of deep learning.

 Before that, Yongyi received Bachelor of Science from Fudan university, under the supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
 He also had an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "this website is too ugly...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/) and [Prof. Zengfeng Huang](https://zengfenghuang.github.io/).